Accohannock Indian Tribe: Organization

-Pat Carson is their president.
 Their recent annual expenses were $506,148 and annual revenue was $547,939.

 State recognition

 Maryland Governor Larry Hogan formally recognized this organization as a state-recognized tribe on December 19, 2017, through Executive Order 01.01.2017.31.

 Petition for federal recognition

 On January 18, 1995, Rudy Hall in sent a letter of intent to petition for federal recognition on behalf of the Accohannock Indian Tribal Association, Inc. They have not followed up with a petition for federal recognition, however.